 Wide-ranging patent reform legislation in the US, including the Leahy-Smith America Invents Act of 2011 ("Leahy-Smith Act"), may increase the uncertainty of the strength or enforceability of our intellectual property and the cost to defend it.
 The Leahy-Smith Act includes a number of significant changes to US patent law, including provisions that affect the way patent applications are prosecuted and also affect patent litigation.
 Under the Leahy-Smith Act, the US transitioned from a "first-to-invent" to a "first-to-file" system for deciding which party should be granted a patent when two or more patent applications are filed by different parties claiming the same invention.
-This will require us to be prompt going forward during the time from invention to filing of a patent applications on our inventions.
+This will require us to be prompt going forward during the time from invention to filing of a patent application and to be diligent in filing patent applications, but circumstances could prevent us from promptly filing or prosecuting patent applications on our inventions.
 The Leahy-Smith Act also enlarged the scope of disclosures that qualify as prior art.
 Furthermore, if a third-party filed a patent application before effectiveness of applicable provisions of the Leahy-Smith Act, on March 16, 2013, an interference proceeding in the US can be initiated by a third-party to determine if it was the first to invent any of the subject matter covered by the claims of our patent applications.
 We may also be subject to a third-party preissuance submission of prior art to the US Patent and Trademark Office ("USPTO").